-A detailed assignment checklist (including specific required readings, assignments, videos, reflections, etc.) will be posted on Blackboard weekly, and are due on Thursdays unless otherwise specified.
+A detailed assignment checklist (including required readings, assignments, videos, reflections, etc.) will be posted on Blackboard weekly, and are due on Thursdays unless otherwise specified.
+Please refer to the detailed weekly assignments in Blackboard for the most accurate and up-to-date reflection of weekly assignments.

-This outline of topics/readings is subject to change if necessary to meet learning outcomes for EDUC1300; you will be informed of any changes.
+This outline of topics/readings is subject to change if necessary to meet learning outcomes for EDUC1300.
+You will be informed of any changes in Blackboard.